alicjaap/alicjaap.github.io/_pages/cv.md

 Education
 ======
-* PhD in Data Intensive Science, University College London Centre for Doctoral Training in Data Intensive Science, 2022-2026
+* PhD in Machine Learning for Astrophysics, University College London Centre for Doctoral Training in Data Intensive Science, 2022-2026

 * MSci Physics with Theoretical Physics, Imperial College London, 2017-2021, First Class Honours
   * MSci project on Simulating Materials at Constant Pressure Using Homogeneous Coordinates